PFA03027/constrained_any/README.md

 # yan::constrained_any
 std::any is very useful.
-But it is too free. yan::constrained_any introduce the constrain. and then std::set, std::map and so on are able to store the instance of yan::constrained_any.
+But it is too free.<br>
+yan::constrained_any introduce the constrain. and then std::set, std::map and so on are able to store the instance of yan::constrained_any as the key value.

-yan::constrained_any has mostly same interface as std::any.
+yan::constrained_any has mostly same interface as std::any.<br>
-On the other hand, an accepted type is limited by the template parameter named Constraint.
+On the other hand, an acceptable type is limited by the template parameter named Constraint.

 Due to Constraint, yan::constrained_any is able to add specialized member functions by the template parameter named SpecializedOperator like mixin.